yiisoft-contrib/server-salt/README.md

 # Deploying

-For deplyoment, apply the state for the servers (which are defined in `states/top.sls`):
+For deployment, apply the state for the servers (which are defined in `states/top.sls`):

     salt-ssh '<SERVERNAME>' state.apply